jesselumarie/jesselumarie.com/blog/content/big-o-and-feature-selection.md

 Category: Machine Learning, Programming
 Tags: programming, machine-learning
 Slug: big-o-and-feature-selection
-Authors: Jesse Furmanek
+Authors: Jesse Lumarie
-Summary: [Exponents](http://jessefurmanek.com/blog/big-o-and-feature-selection.html) are stronger than you.
+Summary: [Exponents](http://jesselumarie.com/blog/big-o-and-feature-selection.html) are stronger than you.

 Some problems are computationally intractable-- while we know how to program a computer to solve a problem, the computer (or array of computers) would take so much time[^1] that calculating the answer wouldn't be worth it.
 One of these intractable problems is finding all subsets of a large group, as I recently found out when I [completed][udacity-github] the intro to machine learning course offered by [Udacity][udacity-class].